helensz98/Interactive-Lab-Hub/Lab 4/README.md

 The smaller grids (9 in total) will represent grid 1 to 9 in a tic-tac-toe game.
 The upper larger grid will be the place I fix the pi sreen.
 Players ('X' and 'Y') will look at the screen to see whose turn it is and where they can make a move.

 I need to consider hardware problem.
-Since the sensor is very small, I need to carefully separate the touch grids so that they can connect to their corresponding sensor position without getting tangled.
+Since the sensor is very small, I need to carefully separate the touch grids so that they can connect to their corresponding sensor positions without getting tangled.

 <img src="https://github.com/helensz98/Interactive-Lab-Hub/blob/Spring2021/Lab%204/interior.jpeg"  width="250"/>

+Interim: coding (done - uplaoded as tic_tac_toe.py) -> think of where to place touch grids -> check if that works with the sensor -> if not go back to rearrange touch grids -> check ... until it works.

 **b.
 Make a video of your paper display in action.**